Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

 Figure~\ref{fig:BilayerElecSpin}(b) shows the spin-resolved bilayer band structure for $E_z=0.03$ eV/\AA.
-The spin-split states are resolved at $K$ and $K'$ points with opposite spin-polarization for top bands.
-There are four spin-polarized valence bands near the Fermi level, two of which come from the first layer whereas the other two come from the second layer in the bilayer system.
-The evolution of these four states with electric field $E_z$ is shown in Fig.~\ref{fig:BilayerElecSpin}(c).
-To quantify the change in the spin-split states, we define two energy parameters $\Delta_{intra}$ and $\Delta_{inter}$.
-While $\Delta_{intra}$ is the energy difference between first (second) layer spin-up and first (second) layer spin-down states, $\Delta_{inter}$ is defined as the energy difference between first-layer spin-up and second-layer spin-down state. $\Delta_{intra}$ thus gives the spin-splitting due to SOC whereas $\Delta_{inter}$ shows the splitting due to potential difference between two layers caused by external field $E_z$.
-When $E_z=0.01$ eV/\AA, the spin-split doublet states from second layer are slightly lower than the first layer, making $\Delta_{inter} $ lower than $\Delta_{intra}$.
-The two top-most valence states are thus constituted by states from two separate layers.
-When $E_z$ is larger than a critical value, $\Delta_{inter} $ becomes larger than $\Delta_{intra}$ and thus, two topmost valence states come from the same layer.
-The variation of $\Delta_{intra}$ and $\Delta_{inter}$ with electric field is shown in Fig.~\ref{fig:BilayerElecSpin}(d).
-We find that $\Delta_{inter}$ varies linearly with the electric field while $\Delta_{intra}$ shows a negligible electric field dependence.
-A crossover between $\Delta_{intra}$ and $\Delta_{inter}$ is observed for an electric field of $E_z=0.012$ eV/\AA.
-Notably, the spin polarization of the top most valence states at the $K/K'$ points remains nearly 100\% in the presence $E_z$.
+The spin-split states are now seen to be resolved at the $K$ and $K'$ points with opposite spin-polarizations for the top bands.
+There are four spin-polarized valence bands near the Fermi level, two of which originate from the first layer whereas the other two come from the second layer of the bilayer.
+Evolution of these four bands with $E_z$ is shown in Fig.~\ref{fig:BilayerElecSpin}(c).
+To quantify the spin-splitting, we introduce the quantities $\Delta_{intra}$ and $\Delta_{inter}$.
+Here, $\Delta_{intra}$ is defined as the energy difference between first (second) layer spin-up and first (second) layer spin-down states, while $\Delta_{inter}$ is the energy difference between the first-layer spin-up and second-layer spin-down states. $\Delta_{intra}$ thus captures the effect of the SOC on spin-splitting, whereas $\Delta_{inter}$ codes the effect of the potential difference between the two layers caused by the external field.
+When $E_z=0.01$ eV/\AA, the spin-split doublet from the second layer lies at an energy that is slightly lower than that for the first-layer doublet, so that $\Delta_{inter} $ is smaller than $\Delta_{intra}$.
+The two topmost valence states are thus composed of states belonging to two different layers of the bilayer.
+When $E_z$ exceeds a critical value, $\Delta_{inter} $ becomes larger than $\Delta_{intra}$ and the two topmost valence states arise from the same layer. $\Delta_{intra}$ and $\Delta_{inter}$ are shown as a function of $E_z$ in Fig.~\ref{fig:BilayerElecSpin}(d). $\Delta_{inter}$ varies linearly with $E_z$ while $\Delta_{intra}$ shows negligible field dependence.
+A crossover between $\Delta_{intra}$ and $\Delta_{inter}$ is observed around $E_z=0.012$ eV/\AA.
+Notably, the spin polarization of the topmost valence states at the $K/K'$ points remains nearly 100\% in the presence $E_z$.